BubbleCow/bubblecow-documentation/Admin/Strategy/Marketing/Blog Post Pillar System.md

 - **URL**: This should be simple and match the pillar phrase.
 For example site.com/book-editing/ultimate-guide-book-editing
 - **Key Image**: This will set the tone for other images in the category.
 The Alt text should contain the pillar phrase.

+This is the best format for the post:

+1. Image - this should be related to the topic and, ideally, used as an inspiration for the images for sub-pillar posts.
+2. Introduction - this should be an introduction to the topic and, ideally, contain one link to an high ranking external source (for example wikipedia).

 Each post should start with a summary, which is in essence chasing a featured snippet, the a toc, also faq.